adarsh0128/Mailgic-AI/README.md

 - OpenAI for providing the GPT API
 - Next.js team for the amazing framework
-- All contributors and users of EmailGeneratorGPT
+- All contributors and users of Mailgic-AI